 The rise of SaaS solutions has meant that advertisers can run affiliate activity globally across one platform.
 As eCommerce borders continue to break down, and over a trillion dollars are expected to be generated through cross-border sales in 2020 advertisers will look at the affiliate programme from a holistic global view as well as on a local level.

 That concludes our three part series “what is affiliate marketing.
-To learn more about the UK affiliate market and how to create a better affiliate marketing programme download our free guide today.
+To find out more about affiliate marketing and how you can drive a better affiliate marketing programme, you can download our free guide to better affiliate marketing today.